pranayaaaa/LeetCode/README.md

 # Structure
 Each day's solution will be organized in the folder named by the problem's category.
 Inside the folder, you will find:
-Question link that I'll be solving.
-The implementation of the solution.
+Question link that I'll be solving and the implementation of the solution.

 # How to Use
 Feel free to browse through the solutions, suggest improvements and provide alternative approaches.
 If you find a solution particularly useful or have any questions, don't hesitate to reach out.